nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

   <br />Figure 2.
 Class diagram of Logic Component
 </p>

-The flow of the logic component is as follows:
+The flow of the Logic component is as follows:
-1) Duke uses the Parser class to parse the command
+1) Duke uses the Parser class to parse the command.
-2) The corresponding Command object is created and passed to Duke
+2) The corresponding Command object is created and passed to Duke.
-3) The Command object is then executed by Duke
+3) The Command object is then executed by Duke.
 <br />
 <p align="center">
   <img src="images/command_sequence_diagram.jpeg" width="600" alt="Command Sequence Diagram"/>